Tyrell Williams

-Tyrell Williams (born February 12, 1992) is an American football wide receiver who is a free agent.
-He played college football at Western Oregon and was signed by the San Diego Chargers as an undrafted free agent in 2015.
-He has also played for the Las Vegas Raiders.
+Tyrell Williams (born February 12, 1992) is an American former professional football wide receiver.
+He played college football for the Western Oregon Wolves and was signed by the San Diego Chargers as an undrafted free agent in 2015.
+He also played for the Oakland Raiders and Detroit Lions.

-Early years
+Early life

-Williams attended and played high school football at Cascade High School.
-In addition, he played basketball and track.
+Williams was born in Salem, Oregon.
+He attended and played high school football at Cascade High School in Turner, Oregon, a suburb of Salem.
+In addition, he played basketball and ran track.
 He earned all-state honors in the three sports during his senior season.

 College career

-Williams attended and played college football at Western Oregon.
-In his 5-year career at Western Oregon from 2010–2014, he recorded 184 receptions for 3,169 yards and 24 touchdowns.
+Williams attended and played college football at Western Oregon University.
+In his 5-year career at Western Oregon from 2010 to 2014, he recorded 184 receptions for 3,169 yards and 24 touchdowns.
 As a senior, he caught 56 passes for 950 yards and eight touchdowns.